AdaCore/spark2014/docs/lrm/source/packages.rst

    unchanged.
 The Initial_Condition aspect is an assertion which is checked at the end of the elaboration of a package body (but occurs textually in the package spec; see :ref:`initial_condition_aspect`).
-   The initial condition of a library level package will remain true from this point until the invocation of the main subprogram (because none of the inputs used in computing the condition can change during this interval).
+   The initial condition of a library-level package will remain true from this point until the invocation of the main subprogram (because none of the inputs used in computing the condition can change during this interval).
 This means that a package's initial